UBC-MDS/picfixPy/README.md

 Arguments:

 - input_img: path to an input image
-- intensity: level of contrast enhancement, between -10 and 10, defaults to 5.
+- intensity: level of vibrance enhancement, between -10 and 10, defaults to 5.
 - display: print image to console if `True`, defaults to `False`.
 - output_img: path to save the output image